orangeturtle739/photos-export/README.md

 All the scripts have nice progress bars.

 ## Contributing
-If you find any bug, or there is something you would like added, your best bet is to try to patch it yourself and open a pull request.
+If you find a bug, or there is something you would like added, your best bet is to try to patch it yourself and open a pull request.
 I don't have many photos libraries to test on, so your library is probably the only way to test.